seg/tutorials/CONTRIBUTING.md

 - What are the 3–5 most important things to read next?
 - How can you illustrate a pertinent aspect of your ‘one thing to know’?

 ### FORMAT

 First, read some of the existing tutorials!
 They have the following features:

 - Title, author name, affiliation and contact details.
-- N0 more than 600 words for a one-pager, or 1000 for a two-pager.
+- NO more than 600 words for a one-pager, or 1000 for a two-pager.
 The absolute maximum we can accept is 2000 words.
 - Include at least one figure, two is preferable, or three for a two- or three-pager.
 - Include at least one code snippet or mini application, preferably in Python or MATLAB.
 - Use only synthetic or open data, e.g. see http://wiki.seg.org/index.php/Open_data